Gaular Municipality

-Gaular is a former municipality in Sogn og Fjordane county, Norway.
-It was located in the traditional district of Sunnfjord.
+Gaular is a former municipality in the old Sogn og Fjordane county, Norway.
+The 582 km2 municipality existed from 1838 until its dissolution in 2020.
+The area is now part of Sunnfjord Municipality in the traditional district of Sunnfjord in Vestland county.
 The administrative centre was the village of Sande.
 Other villages in the municipality included Bygstad, Hestad, and Vik.
 Gaular was sometimes referred to as Fosselandet (the land of the waterfalls) because it was home to 28 large and small waterfalls.
 The municipality was centered on the river Gaula.
-The Viksdalen valley was located in Gaular.